DorukKantarcioglu/java-case-study-getir/README.md

 ```

 ### Postman requests
-Postman requests are available in the folder "postman" as a collection.
+Postman requests are available in the file  `Java Case Study - Getir.postman_collection.json`.
+Authorization header needs to be replaced with the newly obtained token.